potatoeggy/eifueo/docs/snc4mz.md

 **Alkynes** contain **at least** one carbon-carbon triple bond and are named with a prefix with the total number of carbon atoms and "-ene".

+!!! warning
+    The lack of standardisation prior to IUPAC means that some IUPAC names have common names that are still widely used today.

+    - acetylene: **ethyne**
+    - vinyl: **propene**
+    - ethylene: **ethene**

 The general formula for an **acyclic** hydrocarbon with no rings is as follows, where $n$ is the number of carbon atoms, $x$ is the number of double bonds, and $y$ is the number of triple bonds.
 $$\ce{C_nH_{2n+2-2x-4y}}$$